kossiitkgp/docs/events/room-booking.md

 - In order to conduct a workshop during this period, explicit written permission is required from CDC to use a particular room.
 - This permission can only be obtained with the approval of a professor.
 - If a professor agrees to approve the booking, they will have to send an email to CDC (`tnp-off@hijli.iitkgp.ac.in`) with us (`admin@kossiitkgp.org`) and `tpn-placecom@hijli.iitkgp.ac.in` in cc, asking for permission to conduct the event on our behalf.
-- Further steps to be documented.
+- The permission will be emailed back and should be kept show to the guard on the day of the event.
+- The [AV Cell booking](#steps-for-booking-av-audio-visual-cell) booking should be done separately throught the normal procedure.
+The permission email might be asked for during the AV cell booking process.

 ## Steps for booking AV (Audio Visual) Cell
 - Get the AV cell "Requisition Form" from the AV cell control room in Nalanda (ground floor) or from the CWISS (Central Workshop & Instruments Service Section) office near the Mechanical Engineering department.
 - The form may also be scanned and printed.
-[INSERT COPY] is a copy of the form.
+[Here](../assets/av-cell-requisition-form.pdf) is a scan of the form.
 - Fill in the required details and get it signed by a professor.
-Preferrably, the student filling the form should be of the same department as the professor signing the form.
+	- Preferrably, the student filling the form should be of the same department as the professor signing the form.
+	- For `User Name with Cell No`, fill the name of the *student* filling the form and their phone number.
+	- For `User designation with EC No. / Roll No`, fill just the roll number of the student.
+	- For `Users' Deptt./Centre/Society`, fill "Kharagpur Open Source Society."
+	- For `Equipments Required`, mention mic and speaker for audio and projector for screen sharing.
+- The professor's seal must be stamped on the signed form from the respective department's office.
-- Submit the form to the CWISS office.
+- Submit the form to the CWISS office or at the control room in Nalanda.

 ## Points to be noted
 - Keep at least 1.5 weeks in hand before booking a room, the process takes time.